Haaga-Helia University of Applied Sciences: Organisation

-Haaga-Helia's president and CEO is Minna Hiillos, vice-presidents are Katja Komulainen (Teaching and Learning), Salla Huttunen (Competences, RDI and Digitalisation) and Jouni Ahonen (Commercial and International Services).
+Haaga-Helia's President and CEO is Teemu Kokko, Vice Presidents are Minna Hiillos (Teaching and Learning) and Salla Huttunen (Competences, RDI and Digitalisation).

 Campuses

 Haaga-Helia operates on five campuses: Pasila, Malmi, Haaga (all in Helsinki), Porvoo and Vierumäki.

 Board

 The Board governs and oversees Haaga-Helia's operations.
-Chairman of the board is Deputy CEO Jorma Rauhala.
+The chairman of the board is Deputy CEO Jorma Rauhala.
 Other members of the board: Principal Lecturer Minna-Maari Harmaala, Manager Mirja Heiskari, CEO Tauno Jalonen, Development Director Björn Keto, Director Markku Lahtinen, Development Manager Kai Laikio (1.
-Deputy Chairman of the board), Student Iida Tervo, CEO Timo Lappi (2.
-Deputy Chairman of the board), CEO of Haaga-Helia University of Applied Sciences Minna Hiillos, Director of Finance Virpi Peltoniemi (Board Secretary).
+Deputy Chairman of the board), Student Joni Lappalainen, CEO Timo Lappi (2.
+Deputy Chairman of the board), CEO of Haaga-Helia University of Applied Sciences Teemu Kokko, Director of Finance Virpi Peltoniemi (Board Secretary).

 History

-Haaga-Helia University of Applied Sciences was established in the beginning of 2007, when Helsinki Business Polytechnic (Helia) and Haaga Institute Polytechnic merged and created a new university of applied sciences.
-At the time, there were approximately 6000 students in Helia and approximately 4000 students in Haaga Institute.
+Haaga-Helia University of Applied Sciences was established at the beginning of 2007, when Helsinki Business Polytechnic (Helia) and Haaga Institute Polytechnic merged and created a new university of applied sciences.
+At the time, there were approximately 6000 students in Helia and approximately 4000 in Haaga Institute.
+Haaga-Helia was the first university of applied sciences in Finland to launch an English-taught Bachelor's degree programme in 1993 (Degree Programme in Hospitality Management).